SALT-NLP/autometrics/autometrics/metrics/documentation/UniEvalSum.md

 \text{Score}_{dim} = \frac{P(\text{"Yes"} \mid s, d, r, q)}{P(\text{"Yes"} \mid s, d, r, q) + P(\text{"No"} \mid s, d, r, q)}
 $$

-where $q$ represents the evaluation question for a given dimension (e.g., "Is this a coherent summary of the document?").
+where $q$ represents the evaluation question for a given dimension (e.g., "Is this a coherent summary to the document?").
 The final overall score is computed as the average of the four dimension scores.

 ### Inputs and Outputs